 The Thesis Advisory Committee is formed prior to October 31st of the 2nd year.
 The composition of the Advisory Committee should reflect the student's research interests.
 It must include three faculty members (Associate Advisors) chosen jointly by the student and the Major Advisor.
 Associate Advisors should be selected for their expertise and willingness to advise the student and Major Advisor throughout the duration of the thesis research.
-However, at least one Associate Advisor must be a member of the Student Progress Committee.
-The Student Progress Committee representative will serve as chair of the Thesis Advisory Committee.
+At least one Associate Advisor will serve as Student Progress Committee representative and will chair the Thesis Advisory Committee.
 Although adjustments to the membership of this committee can be made with approval of the Major Advisor and Program Director, changes after the Plan of Study is approved will require that the Major Advisor present written notification to the Graduate School Office of Records and Registration.